Central Mine Planning and Design Institute: Profile

 The Central Mine Planning and Design Institute Limited was established in 1974, under Coal Mines Authority Limited (CMAL) (former name of Coal India Limited), out of the planning division of the now defunct National Coal Development Corporation (NCDC) as a single window set up to consolidate all aspects of Indian mining industry under one roof.
 After the nationalisation of coal mining in India, CMPDI was reconstituted as a public sector undertaking in 1975.

 The company has its headquarters in Ranchi, Jharkhand, and is involved in mineral exploration, resource evaluation, resource management, mining geology, hydro-geological and geophysical studies, and engineering geology investigations.
 It is an ISO 9001 accredited company and was rated as a Mini Ratna (Category II) company in 2009.

-CMPDI is qualified to offer consultancy services in the fields of environmental engineering, such as open pit and underground mine planning and design in coal, lignite, and other minerals.
+CMPDI offers consultancy services in the fields of environmental engineering, such as open pit and underground mine planning and design in coal, lignite, and other minerals.
 The institute is active in geological exploration, geological, geotechnical and allied support, mine planning and design, environmental management, and training services.

 CMPDI has regional institutes (RIs) at Asansol, Dhanbad, Ranchi, Nagpur, Bilaspur, Singrauli and Bhubaneswar to extend its coverage nationwide and has various field units and exploration camps.